 ▪ Reference letters

-One reference letter from a professor, employer, or mentor who can speak to your suitability for the program.
-Your referee must have a strictly professional relationship with you (no friends, family members, etc.).
-We are looking for evidence of your academic ability, professionalism, related experience, and any other information that would make you a strong candidate for the Professional Master's Program in Big Data.
+Three reference letters from professors, employers, and/or mentors who can speak to your suitability for the program.
+Your referees must have a strictly professional relationship with you (no friends, family members, etc.).
+We are looking for evidence of your academic ability, professionalism, related work experience, and any other information that would make you a strong candidate for the Professional Master's Program in Big Data.

 ▪ evidence of a completed IELTS or TOEFL exam

 If English is not your primary language, you must provide proof of English proficiency.
 Please view Admission Requirements for more information.
 Your test score should be sent from the testing centre directly to SFU's Graduate Studies department.
 Do not mail your test score to the Big Data Admissions Committee.